-Parrot Security is a wonderful penetration testing and vulnerability assessment distro that can do a lot more than some of its more popular peers like Kali Linux.
+Parrot OS is a wonderful penetration testing and vulnerability assessment distro that can do a lot more than some of its more popular peers like Kali Linux.

 If you boot Parrot from a USB disk, you can choose to create a persistent partition to save your changes.
 Very thoughtfully the developers also allow you to encrypt this persistent partition for maximum security.